Informfully/Documentation/docs/source/methods.rst

 * Adds an additional article view for the current user
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article

 **articleViews.duration.update**

-* Adds time to view duration of a particular article for the current user
+* Adds time to the view duration of a particular article for the current user
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article

 **articleViews.maxScrolledContent.update**

-* Updates how much a user has scrolled down in a particular article, keeps the max value
+* Updates how much a user has scrolled down in a particular article, keeping the max value
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article
   * maxScrolledContent: A value between 0 and 1, showing how much of the article content has been seen by the user

 experiments